dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/handouts/stone-of-clarity.md

 # The Stone of Clarity
-*First of the Seven Stones of Binding*
+*First of the Four Stones of Binding*

 ![Stone of Clarity](A multifaceted crystal that shifts between translucent and opalescent, with patterns inside that seem to move when viewed from different angles, emitting a subtle blue-white light)